junxit/us-congress-bills-117/metadata.md

 - 2021-09-14 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cantwell with an amendment in the nature of a substitute.
 With written report No. 117-38.
 - 2021-09-14 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cantwell with an amendment in the nature of a substitute.
 With written report No. 117-38.
 - 2021-09-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 124.
+- 2021-09-30 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6856; text: CR S6856)
+- 2021-09-30 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6856; text: CR S6856)